 The Rota Vicentina long-distance walking trail

-Outside of these international routes, you can easily book trains locally in Portugal as at Loco2 we don’t sell yet local train journeys there.
+Outside of these international routes, you can easily book trains locally in Portugal as we don’t yet sell local train journeys there.
 Just to inspire you, consider travelling to Lisbon by international train and then booking locally to take on part of the 450km Rota Vicentina network of walking trails.
 One of the most popular segments is the Fishermen’s Trail, which takes you along 120km of south-west Portugal’s Atlantic coast.
 Divide that up into daily sections for a mini peaceful revolution in your own life.

 Images top to bottom: Benagil Cave, Algarve iStock ©RichardALock, Miradouro de Santa Luzia iStock ©hsvrs, Valença fortress iStock ©jorgefran, Santa Luzia Basilica iStock ©fotokon, Douro River ©PRG-Estudio